krishernandez/auto_rigging_tool_box/README.md

 - Automative Squash and stretch functions with the option to add pole vectors

 # BUG LOG
-- Squash and stretch functions currently not functional.
+- Squash and stretch functions bug out on limbs
 - Pole vector selection currently not functional
 - IK finger set up to only work when joints are renamed to the right prefix
 - Currently, the only way to bring in this rigging tool box is to call it within the maya script.